arothuis/antlr4-calculator/README.md

 maven commands defined in the `pom.xml`.

-The generated classes are output to the `target/generated-sources/antlr4` directory and reside in the project's `parser` package.
+The generated classes are output to the `target/generated-sources/antlr4` directory and reside in the project's `nl.arothuis.antlr4calculator.core.parser` package.
-This is due to the standard configuration of ANTLR4, matching the location of the grammar file (`src/antlr4/parser`).
+This is due to the standard configuration of ANTLR4, matching the location of the grammar file (`src/antlr4/nl.arothuis.antlr4calculator.core.parser`).
 No further configuration required.

 # Author